Inside: God urges us to find a church because we can’t grow in faith in isolation. The ministry to children should be church’s greatest role.

 My faith won’t get them anywhere, they need to want to have faith and grow in that faith.

-According to Sticky Faith Research, studies have shown young people with parents who share about their own faith journeys tend to stick with faith after high school graduation.
+According to Sticky Faith Research, studies have shown young people with parents who share their own faith journeys tend to stick with faith after high school graduation.

 Did you know, kids are more likely to go to church when their father goes to church?